michaelpavia/ObjectIdentifier/README.md

 ## WIP
 Isolate PC peripherals in desk images and use them train a convolutional neural network to identify those peripherals by type (i.e. mouse, keyboard, etc.).
-This will eventually be used to detect these peripherals in other images.
+This will eventually be used to detect these peripherals in other images.\n Used imgLabel to label all images.

 ## Dependencies
 - TensorFlow